Concise Overview of 1031 Exchanges

 Qualified Use Requirement

 Your relinquished properties and your like-kind replacement properties must have been held as rental or investment properties or used in your trade or business.
-The critical issue is that you must have had the intent to hold the properties for investment purposes and not have held them for sale (i.e. inventory in your business).
+The critical issue is that you must have the intent to hold the properties for investment purposes and not have held them for sale (i.e. inventory in your real estate business such as a flipper, rehabber, developer or builder).

 Like Kind Property Requirement